masari-project/masari-project.github.io/CLI wallet guide/guide.md

 #### wallet > account > address

-meaning that a wallet can contain many accounts and each account can contain many addresses.
-In reality, there are only subaddresses but we can group subaddresses together to make "accounts"- purely for presentational purposes.
+meaning that a wallet can contain many (2^32- over 4 billion) accounts, each with 2^32 subaddresses.
+In reality there are only subaddresses, but we can group subaddresses together to make "accounts"- purely for presentational purposes.
 The wallet starts out with one account with one address on it.
 Let's make more.

 First, a new account within our wallet: